olitrussle/blog/_posts/2017-07-10-meet-the-team-joe-n.md

 ---
 ## Job title: Software Engineer

-_Having worked in a big company for the past two years, Joe joins Trussle as a software engineer keen to embrace the small company vibe (although at the rate we’re growing, this might not be the case for long!)._
+_Having worked for a big company over the past two years, Joe joins Trussle as a software engineer keen to embrace the small company vibe (although at the rate we’re growing, this might not be the case for long!)._

 ![MeetJoe]({{site.baseurl}}/images/post_images/MeetTheTeamJoe.jpg)